 Creating new habits is never easy, so make sure your household is on board with your new challenge.
 Also discuss or consider your savings goals and keep them in mind when you’re craving a shopping trip or restaurant visit later in the month.
-As my husband and I continue our month, we’ll be back with more tips and a No Spend Month Success workbook, so stay tuned!
+Next month, we’ll be back with more tips and a No Spend Month Success workbook, so stay tuned!

 Our No Spend Month

 |Take-out coffee||Rent / utilities / loans / etc|

 |Health / beauty products||Wedding rings re-dipped|